 While I was generally content to keep my Christian beliefs to myself when I actually had such beliefs, I do have something much more recent for which I'd like to apologize.
 In fact, my apology isn't for something I did as a Christian at all but for something I did as an atheist.

 Until the last few years or so, I was what I'll describe as a "live-and-let live atheist."
-I sought to avoid conflict and attempted to respect religious beliefs even though I knew they were false and destructive.
+I sought to avoid conflict and attempted to respect religious beliefs even though I suspected that they were false and destructive.
 I told myself that these beliefs do not really harm the believer or the broader society we share.
 I was content to ignore religion as long as it was not being shoved in my face or used to pass laws that took away my freedoms.
-As if that wasn't bad enough, I would have been one of the first to defend moderate religion, insisting that it is "not that bad" until it reaches the level of religious extremism.
+As if that wasn't bad enough, I would have been one of the first to defend liberal to moderate forms of religion, insisting that religion is "not that bad" until it reaches the level of religious extremism.

 I was wrong.
 I see that now.
 My complacency and refusal to risk ruffling any feathers contributed to the problem of religion.
-I granted religion an exception that I did not offer to other false beliefs, and in so doing, I granted Christianity the same privilege against which I now rail.
+I granted religion an exception that I did not offer to other false beliefs.
+In so doing, I granted religion the same privilege against which I now rail.

 My greatest offense of all, however, was my failure to stand up for the civil rights of my fellow atheists.
 I was afraid that standing up against the bigotry experienced by others might make my own experience worse.
-I was selfish.
+I was selfish and short-sighted.

-For these actions, and especially these inactions, I am truly sorry.
+For these actions, and especially my inaction, I am truly sorry.
 I screwed up.
-I see now that religious belief itself - not merely organized religion - is irrational and not deserving of respect (although many individual believers certainly deserve respect).
-I recognize that we have not just a right but an obligation to speak out against dangerous memes which threaten our well-being.
-I also see that I must stand up against bigotry whether it is directed at me or not.
+I see now that religious belief itself - not merely organized religion - is irrational and not deserving of respect (although many individual religious believers so deserve respect).
+I recognize that we have not just a right but an obligation to speak out against dangerous ideas which threaten our well-being.
+I also see that I must stand up against religiously-motivated bigotry whether it is directed at me or not.

 Subscribe to Atheist Revolution